XieJiSS/zju-oop-object-serialization/README.md

 ### Run-Time Checks

 Some runtime checks are not avoidable, acting as the last layer of safe guards to make sure that the program does not act in undefined behaviors.
-For instance, we need to check that files are correctly opened and are succesfully read into the memory, and that the input is valid.
-We also want to check that strings are successfully written into files, etc.
+For instance, we need to check that files are correctly opened and are successfully read into the memory, and that the input is valid and sane.
+We also want to check that strings are successfully written into files and that files are correctly closed, etc.

-However, due to the nature of the language, unexpected errors will definitely exist.
-Like, you can modify the XML files directly, and if you are deserializing some values into raw pointers, you might get a segfault caused by out-of-bound memory accesses.
+However, due to the nature of the language, unexpected errors can still happen.
+Like, you can modify the XML file directly, and if you are deserializing some values into raw pointers, you might get a segfault caused by out-of-bound memory accesses.

 ## Additional Notes